Buckeyes lose right guard Bowen to broken leg

-COLUMBUS, Ohio -- Ohio State defeated Maryland 62-14 on Saturday but lost starting right guard Brandon Bowen in the process.
+COLUMBUS, Ohio -- Ohio State defeated Maryland 62-14 on Saturday but lost starting right guard Branden Bowen in the process.

 Coach Urban Meyer confirmed in his postgame news conference that Bowen broke his leg when a Maryland player rolled Bowen's leg underneath him early in the game.